Confusion is the Final Barrier: Rethinking Jailbreak Evaluation and Investigating the Real Misuse Threat of LLMs: Related Work

 \section{Related Work}

-\paragraph{\textbf{\textit{Safety Evaluation of LLMs.}}} Recent jailbreak attack benchmarks \cite{jailtrackbench2024,strongreject2024} highlight the need for fine-grained evaluation, as most existing LLM-as-a-judge frameworks \cite{mazeikaharmbench,qi2023fine} often rely on superficial cues and overlook the authenticity of knowledge, thus overestimating the harmfulness of LLMs.
-To faithfully estimate LLMs' harmfulness, we construct knowledge-intensive Q\&A for testing.
+\paragraph{\textbf{\textit{Safety Evaluation of LLMs.}}} While prior studies have extensively discussed the limitations of Attack Success Rate (ASR) metrics and highlighted the need for more nuanced evaluation \cite{eiras2025know,gong2025safety}, they primarily focus on linguistic manipulation rather than factual knowledge assessment.
+Recent jailbreak attack benchmarks \cite{chao2024jailbreakbench,strongreject2024} highlight the need for fine-grained evaluation, as most existing LLM-as-a-judge frameworks \cite{mazeikaharmbench,qi2023fine} often rely on superficial cues and overlook the authenticity of knowledge, thus overestimating the harmfulness of LLMs.
+Our work distinguishes itself by decoupling jailbreak techniques from genuine harmful knowledge evaluation, moving beyond ASR as the primary safety metric to focus on the model's intrinsic capacity to generate harmful knowledge.

 \paragraph{\textbf{\textit{Knowledge Assessment of LLMs.}}} Existing benchmarks evaluate LLM knowledge across diverse domains such as science \cite{mirza2024large,labbench2024}, security \cite{wang2025digital,tihanyi2024cybermetric,mazeikaharmbench}, and medicine \cite{medbench2023}.
 However, limited studies have investigated LLMs' possession of criminal knowledge.
 To bridge this gap, we curate high-quality knowledge corpora and design various evaluation tasks to effectively evaluate LLMs' ability to apply real-world criminal knowledge.